SAP-samples/abap-platform-rap-opensap/README.md

 # Welcome to the ABAP RESTful Application Programming Model (RAP) openSAP samples

 ## Description
-This repository offers optional hands-on exercises for the free openSAP Course **[Building Apps with the ABAP RESTful Application Programming Model (RAP)](https://open.sap.com/courses/cp13)**, starting October 19, 2020.
+This repository offers optional hands-on exercises for the free openSAP Course **[Building Apps with the ABAP RESTful Application Programming Model (RAP)](https://open.sap.com/courses/cp13)**.

+Live course period: October 19, 2020 - December 1, 2020

+>**Please note:**
+>The information will be made available in the sections below at the beginning of the relevant week during the live course periode.

 ## Requirements
 Watch the videos of the course **Building Apps with the ABAP RESTful Application Programming Model (RAP)** available on the openSAP platform. _([Free access to the openSAP course](https://open.sap.com/courses/cp13))_